MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratoradvanced.md

 > [!IMPORTANT]
 There are a number of "Build Service" accounts in Azure DevOps that may confuse the steps below.
 Pay close attention to the names / format specified in Step 3 and 5 below.
 You may need to search for the specific account if it doesn't show up in the initial list.

-1. In Azure DevOps Select **Project Settings** in the left hand navigation.
+1. In Azure DevOps Select **Project Settings** in the left-hand navigation.

 1. Select **Repositories** > **Security**.